monoteba/unity-visual-scripting/a-simple-puzzle-game/01-a-simple-player/01-a-simple-player.md

 `On Update` is a special event that is called every frame of our game.
 It is where we gradually move object frame-by-frame to create the illusion of smooth movement.
 It is also where we may check if any buttons are pressed down. `On Update` is in perfect sync with rendering the image to the screen.

 `On Fixed Update` on the other hand, is called at a fixed interval that is separate from `On Update` and does not sync with the screen.
-Its primary function is to simulate physics which may need to happen more frequently in complex scenarios or less often to consume less energy on mobile device. `On Fixed Update` should generally be used whenever you are modifying a `Rigidbody` or `Rigidbody2D`, which we are here.
+Its primary function is to simulate physics which may need to happen more frequently in complex scenarios or less often to consume less energy on mobile devices. `On Fixed Update` should generally be used whenever you are modifying a `Rigidbody` or `Rigidbody2D`, which we are here.

 Detecting input, especially the exact moment a button is pressed down or released, should happen during `On Update`.
 This is because `On Fixed Update` does not update in-sync with the input system, and it is therefore possible to miss a button press.
 Since we are responding to movement input *continuously* we are less concerned with this detail.